Skip to content

 Business intelligence tools promise to turn your data into insights.
 The reality is more complicated: the tools are only as good as your data quality and the questions you ask.

-I've seen companies spend six figures on Tableau licenses while their data remains in messy spreadsheets.
-I've also seen teams build powerful analytics on free tools.
+Companies regularly spend six figures on Tableau licenses while their data remains in messy spreadsheets.
+Others build powerful analytics on free tools.

 The right tool depends less on features and more on your data maturity and actual use cases.